 As the WordPress is the most used CMS platform, it regularly becomes the target of hackers and spammers attacks.
 Even downloading the reliable security plugins will not surely protect you from security hacks and malicious activities.

-If your website is actually a web platform with thousands of users, security is of vital importance, because any vulnerability can affect the users and bring the negative impact on your credibility.
-Considering the security issues, developing a web portal based on WordPress is quite risky.
+If your website is actually a web platform with thousands of users, security is of vital importance, because any vulnerability can affect the users and bring a negative impact on your credibility.
+Considering the security issues, developing a web portal based on WP is quite risky.

 Due to the number of factors, WordPress remains the very slow platform.
 The page load speed is pulled down with additional processes running because of heavyweight plugins, crowded databases, and frustrating codebase.
 What else can slow down the WP website?
 Huge and heavy images, not optimized for SEO, unreliable hosting, heavy themes, not optimized homepages, not reliable CDN and many other factors can make your website extra slow.